Coaching other mortgage originators helps team leader stay accountable and productive

 What has been the difference in your experience from being a student to now a coach?

-When you have a bigger team, there’s more dynamics.
+When you have a bigger team, there are more dynamics.
 It’s like having 2 kids versus having a dozen.
 There’s obviously layers of complexity.

 If I wasn’t a coach, I wouldn’t say that I would have lost interest, but I might have slacked off more.
 I have to be more genuine.
 If I’m telling my students to do something that I’m not doing, it’s hypocritical.
 It keeps you on your toes more and keeps that drive going.
 It’s like being on a diet.
 You’re really gung-ho for a couple of months, but then man you’ve got to take a break.
 So you lose interest and you hit a plateau.
 With the CORE, you can’t do that.
 You cannot, as a coach, you cannot slow down.
 I’ve had plateaus, I’ve had production plateaus, but it’s based on something personal and we all have that stuff, but my deviations would be larger if I didn’t have the CORE demanding that I get right back on my feet.
 You can’t slow down, you have to pull your bootstraps up and keep going.
 Every Thursday you’re coaching people.

-Can you give us some insight on your team’s production?
+Can you give us some insight into your team’s production?